/ /

 Vanguard had a whole lot of promise as a true successor to EverQuest, but a rushed launch effectively killed any chance the game would have had at being a success.
 Still, there were plenty of fans who enjoyed this unforgiving high fantasy title, and the VGOEmulator has a thriving community working on bringing the game back to life.

-The dev team are describing the current playable test server as being in an alpha state, but players can still partake in some early-level questing and crafting.
+The dev team are describing the current playable test server as being in an alpha state, but players can already partake in some early-level questing and crafting.

 Warhammer Online: Age of Reckoning